The Fed funds rate

 The Fed uses the discount window

 to lend money to banks at the Fed's discount rate to meet the reserve requirement.
 The Fed's discount rate is higher than the fed funds rate.
 Banks usually only use the discount window when they can't get overnight loans from other banks.
 For that reason, the Fed usually only uses this tool in emergency, such as the during the Y2K scare, after 9/11 and the Great Recession.
-For more, see Federal Intervention in the Banking Crisis
+For more, see Financial Crisis Timeline

 The discount rate